 Change can be achieved in real time to unlock potential in Puerto Rico with leadership and investment thoughtfully provided and applied by credible people.

-The Foundation will operate through a truly novel approach (holistic, entrepreneurial problem solvers) that might be characterized as a “impact philanthropy” - advocating for strong, transparent policies and undertaking individual, institutional, and structural development that government and the private sector are unwilling or unable to address - acting as a responsible partner to government, and lowering the participation risks for the private sector - doing those necessary things large and small with a focus on impact, not media attention.
+The Foundation will operate through a novel approach (holistic, entrepreneurial problem solvers) that might be characterized as “impact philanthropy” - advocating for strong, transparent policies and undertaking individual, institutional, and structural development that government and the private sector are unwilling or unable to address - acting as a responsible partner to government, and lowering the participation risks for the private sector - doing those necessary things large and small with a focus on impact, not media attention.

 We do not install microgrids, for example.
 We work to make it easier for people to sell, interconnect, finance and operate many, many, many microgrids.